 What Other Situations Require a CBSA Interview?

-You would be requested to bring with you any official documents issued by the government of Canada like a valid and/or an expired passport, a Social Insurance Number (SIN) card, proof of any matters before the Immigration and Refugee Board or the Federal Court, a birth certificate identity card or any documents regarding criminal matters.
+You will be requested to bring any official documents issued by the government of Canada like a valid and/or an expired passport, a Social Insurance Number (SIN) card, proof of any matters before the Immigration and Refugee Board or the Federal Court, a birth certificate identity card or any documents regarding criminal matters.

 Why is it Necessary to Seek Legal Representation?

 Has your Canadian immigration application been rejected?
-Have you been refused entry to Canada or is it much worse?
+Have you been refused entry to Canada or much worse?